meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 }
 ```

-### CheckListItem Component
+### ChecklistItem Component

-The CheckListItem component will be the individual listings that appear within the CheckList.
-We will start by creating a new folder `CheckListItem` within our existing `CheckList` folder.
+The ChecklistItem component will be the individual listings that appear within the Checklist.
+We will start by creating a new folder `ChecklistItem` within our existing `Checklist` folder.
 As before, we will add the following 4 files:

 1. CheckListItem.vue
 2. template.html
 3. script.js
 4. style.css

-Matching the way we made the `CheckList` component, the `CheckListItem.vue` file will look like this:
+Matching the way we made the `Checklist` component, the `ChecklistItem.vue` file will look like this:

 ```html
 <template src='./template.html'/>